typhoon51280/aws-terraform-workshops/w3/README.md

     $ terraform apply
     ```

     5.3.
-Go to AWS SNS web console, find newly created SNS topic and create subscription to your email address.
+Go to AWS SNS web console, find newly created SNS topic and create subscription to your email address (be sure to confirm subscription through link sent by email)

     5.4.
-Update ASG configuration to send its scaling events to SNS topic
+Update ASG configuration in `autoscaling.tf` to send its scaling events to SNS topic:
+    - uncomment "autoscaling_notification"

     5.5.
 Apply terraform configuration
     ```